Buffalo has long been a city caught between preservation and progress.

 But as the city’s fortunes declined in the mid-20th century, driven by the deepening of the Welland Canal and the opening of the St. Lawrence Seaway, Buffalo’s time as an industrial powerhouse withered, along with the use of its grain elevators.

 As the industry left, so did some of the people.
-By 1960, Buffalo’s population declined for the first time in its history, and this trend did not end until 2020.
+By 1960, Buffalo’s population declined for the first time in its history, and it declined fast.
+Within 50 years, the city lost half its population, and it didn’t rise again until the 2020 census